 Recently I’ve fallen into the trap that if I don’t do something today then I’ll just do it tomorrow or the next day.

-At the beginning of this holiday I decided I would work in my mother’s office to earn some extra money and gain some experience in the running of a business.
+At the beginning of this holiday, I decided I would work in my mother’s office to earn some extra money and gain some experience in the running of a business.
 Instead?
 I found myself making plans to go out with friends.
 Making excuses.
 Watching a new tv show.
 I didn’t put in the work I said I would, thinking I could always do it next holiday or next week.

 Too often we let ourselves procrastinate, we put something off so often and for so long that eventually we just forget about it and do something else.
 It isn’t a good mindset to get stuck in as it will affect us later on in life.
-At the age of 16 I have realised that if I don’t do something now, if I procrastinate now, I will carry those thoughts with me into the future.
+At the age of 16 I have realized that if I don’t do something now if I procrastinate now, I will carry those thoughts with me into the future.
 It will affect your work.

 Lies we tell ourselves: